-Software license revenues, perpetual or term based, are recognized at the point of time when the license is made available for download by the customer.
-Maintenance and SaaS revenues are recognized ratably, on a straight-line basis over the term of the related contract, which is generally one to three years.
+Our software license revenues from perpetual or on-premises subscription licenses, are recognized at the point of time when the license is made available for download by the customer.
+Maintenance revenue related to our perpetual license contracts and the maintenance component of our on-premises subscription offering as well as our SaaS revenues are recognized ratably, on a straight-line basis over the term of the related contract, which is generally one to three years.
 Professional services revenues consist mostly of time and material services that are recognized as the services are performed.

-Contract liabilities consist of deferred revenue and include unearned amounts received under maintenance and support contracts, professional services and amounts received from customers for licenses that do not meet the revenue recognition criteria as of the balance sheet date.
+Contract liabilities consist of deferred revenues and include unearned amounts received under maintenance and support contracts, professional services contracts that do not meet the revenue recognition criteria as of the balance sheet date.
+Contract liabilities also include unearned, invoiced amounts in respect of SaaS services whereby there is an unconditional right for a consideration.
 Deferred revenues are recognized as (or when) we perform under the contract.